-A number of barriers prohibit recruitment and retention of health care professionals in both rural and community health centers, including geographic isolation, understaffed facilities, overworked medical staff, and even boom-and-bust economic cycles that complicate planning for these areas.
+A number of barriers prohibit recruiting and retaining healthcare professionals in both rural and community health centers, including geographic isolation, understaffed facilities, overworked medical staff, and even boom-and-bust economic cycles that complicate planning for these areas.
 These barriers often discourage medical professionals looking for a long-term position.

 These recruitment challenges underscore the need for robust retention strategies.

 Despite stiff competition for a limited supply of healthcare professionals in other communities, few rural health centers and community health facilities use a long-term view when it comes to recruitment and retention of caregivers.
 Desperate to provide care to needy patients, many organizations jump right into the recruitment process without giving much thought to current retention rates, cost of staff turnover and benefits of staff retention.

 Recruiting healthcare professionals is a short-term solution, one that involves identifying the workforce need, identifying key attributes required for the open position, and finding potential employees that fit the need.
 Retention requires a long-term view focusing on how an employee relates to his or her work and to the people in the organization.